osmosis-labs/osmosis/x/poolmanager/README.md

 - If the input is an amount that is reasonably within the range of liquidity of the pool, the output will be a tolerable slippage amount based on pool data.
 - If the input is a small amount for which the pool cannot calculate a viable swap output e.g `1`, the function will throw an error.

-Here is the following process for the `estimateTradeBasedOnPriceImpactStableSwapPool` function:
+Here is the following process for the `EstimateTradeBasedOnPriceImpactStableSwapPool` function:

 1. The function begins by attempting to estimate the output amount (`tokenOut`) for a given input amount (`req.FromCoin`).
 This calculation is done without accounting for the swap fee.